scofield7419/sequence-labeling-BiLSTM-CRF/README.md

 ...
 ```

+Note that:

+1. the `testset` can only exists with the the `Token` row.
+2. each sentence of tokens is segmented with a blank line.
-Go to the example dataset for detailed formation.
+3. go to the example dataset for detailed formation.

 #### Output (during testing phase)